 National Humiliation and International Conflict: Origins, Microfoundations, and Effects

 My dissertation examines how humiliation becomes politically relevant and spreads socially.
 It further examines humiliation’s influence on international conflict.
-It investigates these topics in three parts.
+The Theory Chapter is available here.
+My dissertation investigate these topics in three parts.

 The first theorizes that humiliation gains political relevance and spreads through narratives of national humiliation.
 Political groups use these narratives when they can avoid responsibility for the event they are framing as humiliating and can tie their political opponents to this event.
 This portion analyses the narratives political groups propagated in China and India over the course of the 20th century using both Chinese and English language sources.